 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Stopovers and open-jaws are a great way of increasing the value of points and miles.
 You can add extra destinations to award flights, often at no additional cost, allowing you to see and experience new locations without laying down more miles for the privilege.
-Unfortunately, award routing rules and restrictions vary widely by frequent flyer program, an enigma for those new to the award travel space and a pain to wrap your head around.
+Unfortunately, award routing rules and restrictions vary widely by frequent flyer program, making it difficult for beginners to take advantage of the opportunity.

 What Is a Stopover?